 East Anglia – the kingdom of the East Angles – enjoyed a brief period of supremacy, under Rædwald, at the beginning of the 7th century.
 At the end of the 8th century East Anglia was under Mercian control, but, in the aftermath of a resounding West Saxon victory over Mercia in 825, the East Angles recovered their independence.
 In late 869, however, following their killing of King Edmund, the Vikings became the masters of East Anglia.
 The last Viking king of East Anglia was killed in 917, as Edward the Elder, king of Wessex, fought to reclaim England from the Scandinavian interlopers.

 Bede notes (HE II, 15) that: “King Rædwald … was the son of Tytil, whose father was Wuffa, from whom the kings of the East Angles are called Wuffingas.”
-According to the Historia Brittonum, though, it was Wuffa’s father, Wehha (spelled Guecha in the Historia), who “reigned first over the people of the East Angles in Britain” (§59).
+The Historia Brittonum, though, maintains that it was Wuffa’s father, Wehha (spelled Guecha in the Historia), who “reigned first over the people of the East Angles in Britain” (§59).

 Rædwald provided sanctuary for the fugitive Edwin (son of Ælle, former king of Deira), who, according to Bede (HE II, 12), had: “wandered for many years as an exile, hiding in divers places and kingdoms, and at last came to Rædwald, beseeching him to give him protection against the snares of his powerful persecutor.
 Rædwald willingly received him, and promised to perform what was asked of him.”
 The “powerful persecutor” was Æthelfrith, king of Northumbria (i.e. Bernicia and Deira combined). Æthelfrith sent messengers to Rædwald, offering him “a great sum of money” to murder Edwin: